What Are the General Rules Concerning the Supervision and Practice of CRNAs

 Complete a Case Evaluation form now

-We Are Here to Defend You Throughout Your Disciplinary Proceedings
+We are Here to Defend You Throughout Your Disciplinary Proceedings

 Facing an investigation and potential disciplinary proceedings before the BON can be a difficult and stressful experience.
 Disciplinary proceedings can have an adverse effect on your nursing license.
 We can help you resolve your disciplinary investigation in the most positive manner possible.
-Get legal assistance from an experienced Texas nursing license defense attorney today.
+Get legal assistance from an experienced Texas nursing license defense lawyer today.
 Contact Bertolino LLP at (512) 515-9518 or visit us online.

 Call or text (512) 476-5757 or complete a Case Evaluation form